OptiPie/optipie-user-management-api/README.md

 ### OptiPie User Management API

-Aim of this project is to handle [Buymeacoffe][buymeacoffee-url] membership webhooks for upcoming new OptiPie Plus benefits!
+Aim of this project is to handle [Buy me a coffe][buymeacoffee-url] membership webhooks for upcoming new OptiPie Plus benefits!

-Still under development and tests.
+Still under development and tests on Digital Ocean App Platform.

 <!-- MARKDOWN LINKS & IMAGES -->